Aerial View of the Yatsugatake Art Museum / Togo Murano

 About Togo Murano

-Tōgo Murano was a Japanese architect born in 1891 in Karatsu that, throughout his life, completed over three hundred projects.
+Tōgo Murano was a Japanese architect born in 1891 in Karatsu who completed over three hundred projects throughout his life.
 Although his work lacked a distinctive, singular style, he was recognized as a master of the modern interpretation of the Sukiya style.
-His work included large public buildings as well as hotels and department stores, and he has been recognized as one of Japan’s modern masters.
+His work included large public buildings, hotels, and department stores, and he has been recognized as one of Japan’s modern masters.

 Other works from Togo Murano